sukrucildirr/activault/README.md

 export S3_BUCKET_NAME=<your_bucket>
 ```

-Then, launch the S3 shell using the activault CLI:
+Then, launch the S3 shell using the Activault CLI:
 ```bash
 activault s3
 ```